fetchai/agents-aea/packages/fetchai/agents/erc1155_deployer/README.md

 # ERC1155 Deployer

-An agent that sells data via a smart contract.
+An agent that deploys a smart contract sells data using it.

 ## Description

-This agent uses its primary skill, the `fetchai/erc1155_deploy` skill, to register its 'data-selling' service on the `SOEF`.
+This agent uses its primary skill, the `fetchai/erc1155_deploy` skill, to deploy a smart contract, create and mint tokens, and register its 'data-selling' service on the `SOEF`.
 It can then be contacted by another agent (for example the `fetchai/erc1155_client` agent) to provide specific data.

-Once such aa request is made, this agent negotiates the terms of trade using the `fetchai/fipa` protocol, and if an agreement is reached, it delivers the data after receiving payment via its deployed smart contract.
+Once such a request is made, this agent negotiates the terms of trade using the `fetchai/fipa` protocol, and if an agreement is reached, it delivers the data after receiving payment via the deployed smart contract.

 ## Links